-For best security, we strongly recommend that you enable server-agent secure communication as explained in "Secure Communication between Managed Devices and ZENworks Servers" on page 215.
-When the ZENworks DMZ Server is "secured", the Authentication Service only accepts authenticated communication (via authentication headers) from the ZENworks agent.
+Description This is the Client webservice that authenticates managed devices (end users) to communication as explained in "Secure Communication between Managed Devices and ZENworks Servers" on page 205.
+When the ZENworks DMZ Server is "secured", the Authentication Service only accepts authenticated communication

+ZENworks.